 Areas of Interest: The intergroup stereotypes and attitudes of adolescents and children, especially those living in areas of high conflict or identifying as a member of a group in conflict, moral reasoning regarding social inclusion and exclusion.
 The influence of culture, context, and identity on evaluations of intergroup relations, immigration and the changing conceptions of self and other identity and their role in intergroup dynamics.
 The role of intergroup contact in reducing prejudice.
 The role of the media in promoting or eliminating stereotypes, media and contact based intervention development and evaluation.

 Brown, Edna

-Education: B.A., Mount Holyoke College; M.S.W., Ph.D., 2002, University of Michigan differences in marital relations and outcomes; religion and spirituality and well-being.
+Education: B.A., Mount Holyoke College; M.S.W., Ph.D., 2002, University of Michigan

 Disciplinary Background: Developmental Psychology